arybary/airport/README.md

+<b style="color:red">!!! there are no flights from February 23, therefore, to check the functions, select a date earlier than February 23, 2022</b>

 # [Airoport_link](https://dulcet-macaron-a756e1.netlify.app/)
-<b style="color:red">!!! there are no flights from February 23, therefore, to check the functions, select a date earlier than February 23, 2022</b>
-<font color="red">Это какой-то текст!</font>

 ## Available Scripts